stephin-gasper/works-cpt/README.md

 ## Description

 This WordPress plugin registers a custom post type called Works for showing projects and contributions made by developer, making it easy to create an impressive portfolio website.
-It also registers separate custom taxonomies called work category, tech stack & organization.
+It also registers separate custom taxonomies called work category, tech stack & work organization.

 This plugin doesn't change how work items are displayed in your theme.
 You will need to add templates for archive-work.php and single-work.php, if you want to customize the display of work items.